Kevin22888/AkuaEngine/README.md

 Contact: kevin.graphics.dev@gmail.com

-I would love meet people in the field!
+I would love to meet people in the field!
 - If you work in computer graphics and have feedback, insights, or ideas, I'd be grateful to learn from you.
 - If you're a fellow beginner or indie developer working on similar problems, feel free to reach out.
 I'm always happy to exchange ideas and share what I’ve learned.
 - If you're part of a team working in graphics, simulation, or interactive tech, and think my work aligns with what you do, I'd love to connect.